 Our reporting currency is the U.S. dollar.
 In addition, this annual report also contains translations of certain foreign currency amounts into U.S. dollars for the convenience of the reader.
-Unless otherwise stated, all translations of pound sterling into U.S. dollars were made at £1.00 to \$1.27, all translations of RMB into U.S. dollars were made at RMB6.84 to \$1.00 and all translations of HK dollars into U.S. dollars were made at HK\$7.80 to \$1.00, which are the exchange rates used in our audited consolidated financial statements as of December 31, 2018.
-We make no representation that the pound sterling, HK dollar or U.S. dollar amounts referred to in this annual report could have been or could be converted into U.S. dollars, pounds sterling or HK dollars, as the case may be, at any particular rate or at all.
+Unless otherwise stated, all translations of pound sterling into U.S. dollars were made at £1.00 to \$1.30, all translations of RMB into U.S. dollars were made at RMB7.03 to \$1.00 and all translations of HK dollars into U.S. dollars were made at HK\$7.80 to \$1.00, which are the exchange rates used in our audited consolidated financial statements as of December 31, 2019.
+We make no representation that the pound sterling, HK dollar or U.S. dollars, pounds sterling or HK dollars, as the case may be, at any particular rate or at all.